yehia67/documentation/iot/0.1/cryptocore/introduction/get-started.md

 5. Upload the CryptoCore program

-  If you want the CryptoCore program to be available after a reboot, flash it into the QSPI flash memory (flashing takes up to 7 minutes):
+  If you want the CryptoCore program to be available after a reboot, flash it into the QSPI flash memory (takes up to 7 minutes):

   ```bash
   sudo ./flash_core.sh
   ```

-  If you want the CryptoCore program to be available only until the next reboot,upload it to RAM:
+  If you want the CryptoCore program to be available only until the next reboot,upload it to RAM (takes a couple of seconds):

   ```bash
   sudo ./upload_core.sh